-beats are in a bar.
-The bottom number in the piece.
-3. The top number tells us how many tells us what sort of beats they are.
+The time signature = two numbers at the start of the music.
+It tells us how many beats are in a bar: how we count in the piece.
+The top number tells us how many beats are in a bar.
+The bottom number tells us what sort of beats they are.